mtrudel/bandit/lib/bandit/http2/README.md

 as a client is connected, and a stream process lives only as long as is required to process a single stream request within a connection.

+Connection processes are the 'root' of each connection's process group, and are supervised by Thousand Island in the same manner that `ThousandIsland.Handler` processes are usually supervised (see the [project README](https://github.com/mtrudel/thousand_island) for details).

 Stream processes are not supervised by design.
 The connection process starts new stream processes as required, and does so once a complete header block for a new stream has been received.
-It does this via a standard `start_link` call, and manages the termination of stream processes by handling `{:EXIT,...}` messages as described in the Elixir documentation.
+It starts stream processes via a standard `start_link` call, and manages the termination of the resultant linked stream processes by handling `{:EXIT,...}` messages as described in the Elixir documentation.
 This approach is aligned with the realities of the HTTP/2 model, insofar as if a connection process terminates there is no reason to keep its constituent stream processes around, and if a stream process dies the connection should be able to handle this without itself terminating.
-It also means that our process model is very lightweight - there is no extra supervision overhead present because it is not required.
+It also means that our process model is very lightweight - there is no extra supervision overhead present because no such supervision is required for the system to function in the desired way.

 ## Reading client data